Annual Survey of Secondary Distributors of Refined Petroleum Products (SRPP)

-Prior to the introduction of the SRPP in 2009, the Annual Survey on End-Use of Refined Petroleum Product (AEND, record # 2168) questionnaire alone was unable to clearly allocate the energy demand by end-user as represented by secondary distributors.
+Prior to the introduction of the SRPP in 2009, the Annual Survey on End-Use of Refined Petroleum Product (record number 2168) questionnaire alone was unable to clearly allocate the energy demand by end-user as represented by secondary distributors.
 Refineries would allocate sales made to secondary distributors to the commercial and institutional sector, a heterogeneous grouping of approximately 20 industries in the service sector, resulting in inflated energy consumption statistics for this particular sector.
 The need for a supplemental survey was necessary in order to more accurately capture this consumption data in the Canadian economy.

-Together with AEND, a refinery census survey, the SRPP survey collects energy consumption data which is then integrated into Statistics Canada's annual Report on Energy Supply and Demand (RESD).
+Together with AEND, a refinery census survey, the SRPP survey collects energy consumption data which is then integrated into Statistics Canada's annual Report on Energy Supply and Demand in Canada (RESD).
 The RESD data are used extensively by ECCC to derive greenhouse gas inventory calculations and by NRCan's Office of Energy Efficiency to produce the Energy Efficiency Handbook.
-The RESD is the primary source of information provided to the International Energy Agency (IEA) in order to meet Canada's international reporting requirements.
+The RESD is the primary source of information provided to the International Energy Agency in order to meet Canada's international reporting requirements.

 The SRPP survey is a pioneering survey in that it captures biofuels data that has been blended with the RPPs being sold as well as the source of the biofuel used.
 These data, alongside the RPP data sold by secondary distributors represent an important segment in the Canadian economy.